shakna-israel/NecromancersApprentice/Ancillaries/TheoryOfMagic.md

 0/8 Mages were able to excel at the task.

+### Conclusion

-Conclusion: When their life is threatened, aquamancers find it difficult if not impossible to make use of a spell outside their school.
+When their life is threatened, aquamancers find it difficult if not impossible to make use of a spell outside their school.

 *Results*